LEGOLAND Florida is located on the site of the former Cypress Gardens Adventure Park in Winter Haven, roughly half way between Orlando and Tampa.

 LEGOLAND has already opened a 152 room resort hotel in 2015 featuring brightly coloured Lego inspired rooms.

 In March 2016 they announced plans to build a second resort.
-The new village-style lake front resort called the LEGOLAND Beach Retreat will open in mid 2017.
+The new village-style lake front resort called the LEGOLAND Beach Retreat opened in mid 2017.
 It features 83 single-story duplexes offering 166 separate accommodation units, each sleeping up to 5 guests.
 Theming is bright and colourful with a LEGO lighthouse, a themed pool, play area and a buffet style restaurant.
-The units will be located on the edge of nearby Lake Dexter, with complimentary transport to the theme park.
+The units are located on the edge of nearby Lake Dexter, with complimentary transport to the theme park.

-For 2016, LEGOLAND is also introducing a summer Ninjago fireworks show called LEGOLAND Night Lights.
-It will run every Saturday and Sunday between Jun 18 and July 31 when the park stays open late.
+For 2016, LEGOLAND also introduced a summer Ninjago fireworks show called LEGOLAND Night Lights.
+It ran every Saturday and Sunday between Jun 18 and July 31 when the park stays open late.

 Other LEGOLAND Parks

 LEGOLAND Florida is the second LEGOLAND theme park in North America, the first opened in Carlsbad in California in 1999.
-LEGOLAND Florida is LEGOLAND’s largest theme park to date.
+LEGOLAND Florida is LEGOLAND’s largest theme park to date and a third park is now planned for Goshen in New York State which is due to open in 2020.

 There are also three LEGOLAND parks in Europe, the first in Billund in Denmark (the home of Lego), the second in Windsor in England and the third in Günzburg in Germany.